 10. What happens after the service?

-Tea and coffee are served from the front of hall.
+Tea and coffee are served.
 This is free.
 People normally mingle and talk.
 Please stay around and meet people.
 You are free to leave when ever you wish.

 If you have any other questions, get in touch.